sergei-mironov/litrepl/README.md

 More text text
 ~~~~

-Having LitREPL tool and plugin installed, the users can type the `:LitEvalAll`
+Having LitREPL tool and plugin installed, the users can type the
-command to evaluate the code blocks of the document.
-Any printed messages will
+`:LitEval1`,`:LitEvalAll` and other commands to evaluate the code blocks of the
-be pasted back into the corresponding result sections.
-The execution will take
+document.
+Any printed messages will be pasted back into the corresponding
-place in a background interpreter which is tied to the UNIX pipes saved in the
+result sections.
+The execution takes place in a background interpreter, tied to
-filesystem.
-Thus, the state of the interpreter is persistent between the
+the UNIX pipes residing in the filesystem.
+Thus, the state of the interpreter is
-executions and in fact even between the Vim editing sessions.
+persistent between the executions and in fact between the Vim editing
+sessions.

 Alternatively, one could evaluate the document from the command line as follows: